Locally Employed Doctors (LEDs) – pay and work in England 2024/2025

 Following BMA campaigning, the Review Body on Doctors’ and Dentists’ Remuneration (DDRB) has accepted that LEDs fall under its remit.
 As of 2022, the pay review body has begun making recommendations for this previously excluded groups of doctors.

-The 2023 DDRB report explicitly states LEDs should receive a pay uplift:
+The 2024 DDRB report explicitly states that all LEDs should receive a pay uplift:

-• England-based LEDs on terms mirroring the 2016 junior doctors contract or the 2002 junior doctors contract should receive a 6% pay uplift, plus £1,250 consolidated
+• LEDs on terms mirroring the 2016 resident doctors contract or the 2002 resident doctors contract should receive a 6% pay uplift, plus £1,000 consolidated for 2024/25

-Some LEDs do not have a clause in their contracts guaranteeing a pay uplift in line with DDRB recommendations.
+We are conscious that some LEDs may not have a clause in their contracts guaranteeing a pay uplift in line with DDRB recommendations.
 If you find yourself in this situation, we encourage you to:

 • Push to have this clause instated in your contract.
 The BMA can support you with this.